c-toolbox/C-Play/docs/guides/media/cplayfile.md

      * Sphere EQR (360 equirectangular projection)
      * Sphere EAC (360 equi-angular cubemap projection)
 * Separate Audio File
-     * C-Play supports incorporated audio tracks in the video, however, through this option a separate file can be loaded (on the master) as the default selected audio track.
+     * C-Play supports embedded audio tracks in the video; however, through this option a separate file can be loaded (on the master) as the default selected audio track.
 * Separate Overlay File
-     * C-Play support the loading of an overlay image file (such as *.png or *.jpg) to be put on top of the video.
-This might be useful when mapping a static world map on top a video showing ocean flow, for instance.
-This overlay file needs to be loaded when the video is, thus can only be define in a *"*.cplayfile*".
+     * C-Play supports loading an overlay image file (such as *.png or *.jpg) to be put on top of the video.
+This might be useful when mapping a static world map on top of a video showing ocean flow, for instance.
+This overlay file needs to be loaded with the video and can only be defined in a *"*.cplayfile*".
 * Orientation *(new in v2.3)*
      * When using dome or sphere grid modes, the current viewing orientation (yaw, pitch, roll) can be saved into the *.cplayfile*.
 For dome mappings only the yaw is stored; for sphere mappings (EQR and EAC) all three axes are saved.
 Enable the *"Save orientation"* checkbox in the save dialog when the current orientation differs from the default.
 On load, the saved orientation is restored automatically.

 ## Sections

-Sections is a concept similar but more powerful then bookmarks or chapters in a video.
+Sections are a concept similar to, but more powerful than, bookmarks or chapters in a video.
 Every section has a title, start time, end time and eos(*end of section*) mode.

 Basically, a section is a piece of the video that can be triggered easily, with various *end behaviors* depending on eos mode.
 The different eos modes are: